Hqndler/rainfall/level1/README.md

 Illegal instruction is the proof there's an overflow, so we will attack with a buffer overflow of 76.

-Knowing why it's 76 can be good, it guess the buffer is 64bytes long (char buffer[64]) and it took 12 more bytes to reach the return adresse of gets
+Knowing why it's 76 can be good, it guess the buffer is 64 bytes long (char buffer[64]) and it took 12 more bytes to reach the return adresse of gets

 GDB dissas
 ```